grin-compiler/grin-compiler.github.io/index.md

 The project aim is to provide easy to use compiler backend with convenient intermediate language and framework.

+HIGHLIGHT: whole program analysis and optimization

+BENEFIT:
+- analyse reald world programs (GHC/GRIN ; STG/Lambda export)

 # Status

 - update tech to use the most recent research results
 - update GRIN IR

 # Haskell

+GHC does incremental (per module) compilation.
+That was the best design decision back then.

+The goal of the GRIN project is to explore the design space of whole program optimization an unleash the performance and tooling benefits of it.

 **[GHC/GRIN]()** is a Haskel frontend with the standard tooling support: Cabal and Stack.